zpok3/Waters-of-Life/steam-downgrading-guide.md

 5. Now you will need to enter your password, and depending on your security settings you may also need to enter a single use code sent via email or approve access within the Steam mobile app.

 ## Installing the downloaded files
+1. From wherever the files have been downloaded, move them into the root folder of the game and overwrite when prompted.
+2. If you've already installed the list and attempted to run the game, you'll need to rerun the Anniversary Patcher.
+3. If you've manually added the launcher to MO2, you'll need to switch MO2 to use `Fallout3Launcher.exe` instead of `FalloutLauncherSteam.exe`.
-Simply move the downloaded files into the root folder of the game and overwrite when prompted.
-If you've already installed the list and attempted to run the game, you'll need to rerun the Anniversary Patcher and switch MO2 to use `Fallout3Launcher.exe` instead of `FalloutLauncherSteam.exe`.
-Next, clear RootBuilder's root folder backup and hash cache by deleting whatever's in `plugins\data\RootBuilder` located wherever you installed the modlist to.
+4. If you've already attempted to run the game through MO2, you'll need to clear RootBuilder's root folder backup and hash cache by deleting whatever's in `plugins\data\RootBuilder` located wherever you installed the modlist to.

+## Finish
+You should now be ready to run the game, which hopefully will start up without any issues.